 The death effect

 Of course death can cause an artist’s stock to rise, but in truth it’s a rarity unless they are already a celebrated figure in living times – a la the likes of Warhol.
 In the case of most artists it is likely that their death will have little impact on selling prices or value.
-Even in the case of Picasso, he died a penniless artist and it was only years after his death that his work became truly valuable.
+Even in the case of Vincent Van Gogh, he died a penniless artist and it was only years after his death that his work became truly valuable.

 Artists grow old by nature, and with it their production levels tend to taper off, if not stop altogether.
 But while they are still alive they can still be considered to have the potential to produce something great.
 As a collector, this means you can see the value of their existing work hold steady, if not increase if their output is small.
 However, when an artist dies they can only be judged on the work they’ve left behind, and in light of art history their star may or may not continue to shine brightly and their prices rise or fall accordingly.

 The value of your collection will naturally increase if the artist is already in demand and their pieces are limited.
 And if they’ve died suddenly or prematurely then you will also likely see a quick spike in value.
 But don’t be fooled.
 Spikes can be based on profiteering, greed, panic, ignorance and impulse, and may not reflect where the true value finally settles.

 Also be mindful of an artist’s work flooding the market after death.
 If you’re lucky enough to own art by a famous artist and can see the potential to make money on your investment, you could find yourself as one of many collectors looking to turn a profit.
 But if everyone wants to sell and nobody wants to buy then the market can bottom out rapidly.